tylermcginnis/re-base/README.md

 #### Arguments
   1. endpoint
     - type: string
-    - The relative Firebase endpoint that you'd like your component's state property to listen for changes
+    - The relative Firebase endpoint that you'd like to bind to your component's state
   2. options
     - type: object
     - properties: